PACK-Solutions/mob-programming/README.md

 | `Microsoft Edge` | ≥ `91` |

 ## Mentions
-Thanks to [inipagi](https://www.iconfinder.com/inipagi) on Iconfinder who made the logo we use for the Mob Programming app.
+Thanks to [inipagi](https://www.iconfinder.com/inipagi) on Iconfinder who made the logo we use.